What is classic car insurance?

 Do I need classic car insurance?

-If you're unable to insure your classic car with a standard car insurance policy, there are providers that offer specialised insurance specifically for vintage and classic cars.
 These kinds of policies will usually offer tailored cover and benefits that are specific to classic vehicles, including cover for collectors, wedding vehicles, and classic car club memberships.

-What kind of cover do I need?
+What kind of cover do classic car owners need?

-If you have a classic car, an agreed value policy can be a useful policy to have because these cars appreciate in value over time, unlike most modern cars.
-It’s unlikely you’ll be offered agreed value insurance with standard car insurance, so this means you could end up getting less for your classic car in the event it’s stolen or lost.
+Classic cars are unusual in that they often appreciate in value over time, so without agreed value insurance you could end up getting less for your classic car in the event it’s stolen or lost.

 The table below explains the different types of older cars and how they’re categorised: